Get

 Beets are a good source of vitamin C, folate, magnesium, phosphorus, and vitamin A, as well as being a source of calcium, iron, copper, thiamine, and other B vitamins.
 They’re low in fat, but they are somewhat high in natural sugars.
 Beet greens are a good source of vitamin A, vitamin K, zinc, manganese, potassium, vitamin C, and magnesium, as well as antioxidants.

 You may think that because beets are high in sugar, they aren’t a good option for diabetic doggies.
 However, beets contain alpha-lipoic acid, which is an antioxidant that has shown potential for lowering blood sugar levels and increasing insulin sensitivity, making it more effective.
-While beets aren’t going to cure your dog’s diabetes, talk to your vet about incorporating them as a treat.
+While beets aren’t going to cure your dog’s diabetes, talk to a vet about incorporating them as a treat.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!